 Military Divorce

-Military Divorce Representation from Attorneys With Actual Military Experience
+Military Divorce Representation From Attorneys With Actual Military Experience

 Military divorces for lawyers who were never in the military can be disastrous for the clients.
 Without actual experience in the military — including knowledge of the special legal issues involved in the military as well as the staggering amount of acronyms involved in military-speak — a civilian attorney simply cannot give you the representation you need in your divorce case.
 We can.